-If you have a designated driver and prefer exploring on your own, check out the Arizona Wine Growers site, which has maps of the state's three wine regions.
+If you have a designated driver and prefer exploring on your own, check out the Arizona Wine Growers site for information from the state's three wine regions.

 AOT staff contributed to this article, which was last updated in fall 2018.